Congo Free State: King Leopold's campaign

-Leopold began to create a plan to convince other European powers of the legitimacy of his claim to the region, all the while maintaining the guise that his work was for the benefit of the native peoples under the name of a philanthropic "association".
+Leopold began to create a plan to convince other European powers of the legitimacy of his claim to the region, all the while maintaining the guise that his work was for the benefit of the Indigenous people under the name of a philanthropic "association".

-The king launched a publicity campaign in Britain to distract critics, drawing attention to Portugal's record of slavery, and offering to drive slave traders from the Congo basin.
+The king launched a publicity campaign in Britain to distract critics, drawing attention to Portugal's record of slavery, and offering to drive slave traders from the Congo Basin.
 He also secretly told British merchant houses that if he was given formal control of the Congo for this and other humanitarian purposes, he would then give them the same most favoured nation (MFN) status Portugal had offered them.
 At the same time, Leopold promised Bismarck he would not give any one nation special status, and that German traders would be as welcome as any other.

 "I do not want to risk ... losing a fine chance to secure for ourselves a slice of this magnificent African cake."